wmde/fundraising-banners-until-2022/README.md

     docker-compose run js-build npm run lint:css

 ## Building the assets

-To build a minified version of the banner:
+To build a minified version of the banner in order to use it on CentralNotice run

     docker-compose run js-build npm run build